MeLikeyCode/pomodoro/docs/developer_notes.md

 - python environment with all the dependent packages
 - NSIS (nullsoft scriptable install system)

-Run `build.py`.
+Run `build.py` with your python environment that meets all the required prereqs/dependencies.
 Pyinstaller output (the python interpretter, dependent .py files, .dlls, etc all packaged up in a folder) will be at `<project root>/dist/pomodoro`.
 The actual NSIS installer (this is the installer that needs to be distributed to end users) will be at `<project root>/pomodoro_installer.exe`.

 # Conventions
 - the Pomodoro class (pomodoro.py) uses *seconds* for work length, break length, and long break length, where as all the gui related classes (TimerScreen, StartScreen, etc) use *minutes*